Effect-TS/schema/README.md

 const StringOrNumber = C.union(C.string, C.number);
 ```

-In addition to the provided `struct` and `union` functions, `@fp-ts/schema` also provides a number of other functions for defining `Schema`s, including functions for defining arrays, tuples, and dictionaries.
+In addition to the provided `struct` and `union` functions, `@fp-ts/schema` also provides a number of other functions for defining `Schema`s, including functions for defining arrays, tuples, and records.

 ## Extracting the inferred type

 Once you have defined a `Schema`, you can use the `Infer` type to extract the inferred type of the data described by the `Schema`.

 For example, given the `Person` `Schema` defined above, you can extract the inferred type of a `Person` object as follows:

 ```ts
 type Person = C.Infer<typeof Person>;